foundriesio/docs/source/reference-manual/security/secure-boot-ti-am62x.rst

 These are protected/encrypted with the TI FEK public key (also RSA-4096).

-All these four extensions are then combined into an X.509 configuration certificate.
+All four extensions are then combined into an X.509 configuration certificate.
 This configuration certificate is finally signed with the SMPK private key to create the final X509 certificate.

-The OTP Keywriter project logically needs access to the keys to be fused as well as the TI FEK key
+The OTP Keywriter project needs access to the keys to be fused, as well as the TI FEK key.

  - TI FEK : tifek/ti_fek_public.pem
  - SMPK   : keys_devel/smpk.pem